Impact of NBFC Crisis on Indian Economy & its Aftermaths

 Khushboo Priya | Updated: Sep 16, 2019 | Category: NBFC, RBI Advisory

-In the last few months, the NBFC crisis has gathered much limelight.
+In the last few months, the NBFC Crisis on Indian Economy has gathered much limelight.
 Especially, small NBFCs are struggling hard with asset-liability disparity amidst several corporate governance issues.

 Although the present liquidity crisis in the NBFC sector may not constitute any systematic risk, investors are seemed to be more worried.
 According to some market participants, there would be a potential impact of the crisis on the overall economic growth.